CX-PoC/phantom-token-pattern-poc/POC.md

 - Envoy as edge/API gateway
 - Envoy `ext_authz` → Ory Oathkeeper (Decision API)
 - Oathkeeper → Keycloak (introspection)
-- Oathkeeper mints an internal JWT and forwards that to the backend
+- Oathkeeper requests the full JWT from Keycloak (`Accept: application/jwt`) and forwards that JWT (re-signed for ~30s via `id_token`) as the phantom token to the backend
 - Backend = `graphql-faker` as your dummy GraphQL API

 I’ll start with the target flow, then give you a suggested `docker-compose.yml`, followed by Envoy and Oathkeeper configs, and finally Keycloak setup notes.